dagelf/docker-cheat-sheet-better-newbie-intro-guide/README.md

 ###container = Instances of an image
  *When you run an "image" - it is not the image that is run, but rather, it creates a container, and then starts the container!*

- **docker run <image>** = returns a containerid -> creates a container from an image, on it's own clean filesystem as per the template, and then "starts" that container.
+ **docker run <image>** = returns a containerid -> creates a container from an image, on its own clean filesystem as per the template, and then "starts" that container.

  **docker stop** or **docker kill** -> stops a container.
 Everything is still there, it's just not running anymore.